mercury0100/pyceptron/README.md

 # Pyceptron
-Object Oriented Python library for implementing a multilayer feedforward perceptron for arbitrary inputs and outputs.
-The following modules are currently in development:
+A lightweight multilayer feedforward perceptron for arbitrary inputs and outputs built in numpy.
+In development:

 1. ~ReLU activation~
 2. ~Weight Decay~